Mamr55162/Digital-Circuits-Design/docs/Gates.md

 ```
 It uses the bitwise AND **&** with a NOT operator **!** at the parentheses to inverse the AND operation.
 ## Gates class:
-* NOT Gate: implemented using a NAND with its two inputs tied together, see the following code snippet:
+* **NOT Gate**: implemented using a NAND with its two inputs tied together, see the following code snippet:
 ```cpp
 static bool NOT(bool A)
    {